frontarm/react-firebase-bacon/README.md

 Each branch within this repository contains code for one or more steps within the course.
 [See an outline and installation instructions at the master branch &raquo;](https://github.com/frontarm/react-firebase-bacon)

-Step 062 - Counts, costs and caches
+Step 063 - Firestore subscriptions
 --------

 This step makes the following changes:

-- In the backend's `postResponse` action, increment a response counter for each successfully saved response
-- Update `firestore.rules` to allow anybody to read the response count
-- In the landing route, read the response count directly from firestore
+- In the landing route, subscribes to and displays updates to the response counter in realtime
-- Remove the `getResponseCount` backend action, as it is no longer needed

 Related lessons: